 Abdominal tenderness, or point tenderness in your abdomen, is when pressure on an area of your abdomen causes pain.
 It may also feel sore and tender.

-All disorders that cause abdominal tenderness are medical emergencies.
+Many disorders that cause abdominal tenderness are medical emergencies.
 Seek emergency medical help if you have abdominal tenderness, especially if you also have a fever.
 Untreated abdominal tenderness can be life-threatening.
-Some conditions that may cause abdominal point tenderness:
+Some

 - Appendicitis can result in a ruptured appendix and peritonitis (inflammation of the inner lining of the abdomen).